 While the uncertainty of relationship conflict can be challenging, our response to it doesn’t have to be costly.
-In fact adversarial processes can and often do escalate the conflict by unnecessariy placing parties against each other in an expensive, accusatorial, and highly stressful struggle to win.
-In most situations, people are much better served financially, emotionally, personally and socially by by a non-adversarial approach.
+In fact adversarial processes can and often do escalate the conflict by unnecessarily placing parties against each other in an expensive, accusatorial, and highly stressful struggle to win.
+In most situations, people are much better served financially, emotionally, personally and socially by a non-adversarial approach.
 Mediation is the optimal approach to mending relationships strained by a lack of communication and understanding.

 Mediation is a facilitated conversation between disputing parties.
-Within a safe and supportive environment, bound by confidentiality people are invited to speak genuinely and be heard and understood without judgement.
+Within a safe and supportive environment, bound by confidentiality people are invited to speak genuinely and be heard and understood without judgment.
 This process provides the critical foundation needed to clear up misunderstandings and dissolve any sense of mistrust and alienation that can exist when people are polarized.

 Mediation is a process that puts the parties in the position of the primary players, in charge of every aspect of their agreement-rather than lawyers.
-With the assistance of a compassionate and skilled mediator, both parties are empowered to speak genuinely about what is important to them both in individual coaching sessions and in conversations where both partt's are present.
+With the assistance of a compassionate and skilled mediator, both parties are empowered to speak genuinely about what is important to them both in individual coaching sessions and in conversations where both parties are present.
 The process enables anger, fear, betrayal and disappointment to be metabolized, transforming the conflict into mutual understanding and closure.
 Going through this experience is critical to reaching a meaningful and lasting resolution.